Why Do I Feel Like I Have to Earn Love?

 Yet no matter how much you do, a part of you still wonders: "Am I enough?"

-Many people spend their lives trying to become worthy of love.
+Many people spend their lives trying to prove they are worthy of love.
 They may seek approval through:

 achievement